Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

 intro:
   blurbs:
     - image: /img/top-left.jpg
-      text: "MANAGEMENT: the Centre is run by volunteers."
+      text: "MANAGEMENT: the Centre is run by volunteers.
+WBAC is independent of, although financially supported by, St Giles’ Church and is managed by a group of its volunteers."
     - image: /img/top-right.jpg
       text: >
         FUNDING: